Skip to content

 Given these basic requirements, Elections ACT released a consultation paper in May 2006 to determine if it would be possible to scan ballot papers for an ACT election.
 The responses from industry to the consultation were very positive, indicating that the technology existed to provide accurate scanning and capture of ballot information.
 Information gained from the consultation process enabled comprehensive requirements for the system to be prepared, leading to the calling for quotes for the development and implementation of a ballot paper scanning system.

-In June 2007 a contract was awarded to Secure Vote Pty Ltd, now known as SEMA Group Pty Ltd, to develop a system for the scanning of ballot papers for ACT Legislative Assembly elections.
-Secure Vote/SEMA Group has extensive experience in the use of scanning technology and in particular its application to electoral related operations.
+In June 2007 a contract was awarded to Secure Vote Pty Ltd, later to be known as SEMA Group Pty Ltd, to develop a system for the scanning of ballot papers for ACT Legislative Assembly elections.
+Secure Vote/SEMA Group demonstrated extensive experience in the use of scanning technology and in particular its application to electoral related operations.
 From then until the 2008 election, the system was developed and extensively tested to meet the exacting standards of accuracy and confidence set by the ACT Electoral Commission.
 An independent audit of the system, conducted prior to the 2008 election, concluded that the software was free of any code that could fraudulently or inadvertently alter the preferences of a voter.